by Sally Matheny

 What if the time comes when we are informed our children will definitely serve in the military?
 Some of us would have years to prepare, some would have only days.

-My son is a few years shy of becoming a teenager.
+My son is a young teen.
 One day he will have to register with the Selective Service.
 It’s something I prefer not to think about.
 And yet, if I knew for a fact he would be called up in a few years, how would I prepare him for war?

 I’m not military-trained.
 I consider myself a good shot if I hit the dirt within two feet of my target.
 I’m not the best candidate for teaching him anything involving artillery.
 I’m just a mom.
 One who says, “Be careful” every time the boy steps a foot outside—even if he’s just retrieving eggs from the chicken coop.
 I’m the one who constantly reminds him to be sweet, be kind, and be respectful.
 Oh, and to reflect Jesus.
 Always strive to reflect Jesus.